DWI vs DUI: DWI Lawyer, DUI Attorney

 Searching for a DWI law firm.
 In the largest populated state in the nation using the DWI acronym, Texas, to find the best DWI attorney, possibly search for driving while intoxicated.
 This may help you narrow down your search for DWI attorneys near me in the Lone Star state.

-Yet, while also using DWI for its state drinking and driving crime, the Tar Heel State calls their law, “driving while impaired.”
+Yet, while also using DWI for its state drinking and driving crime, the Tar Heel State calls its law, “driving while impaired.”
 So, use those words in seeking the best DWI attorney in North Carolina.

 To add a little more confusion, the state of New York has both a DWI and a DWAI law.
 Their D.W.I. statute is worded as “driving while intoxicated.”
 The DWAI statute is called “driving while ability impaired.”
 Colorado also has a DWAI law, but their state acronym is DUI, for driving under the influence.